Kumano Kodo Gateway

 There is “Ubuyu-no-Kama” in Tokei-jinja shrine.
 “Ubuyu” means the first water used to wash babies when they were born.
 “Kama” means “pot,” so “Ubuyu no Kama” means the pot used to boil that water.
 At Yasaka-jinja shrine, there is a stone with a curious indentation.
 It is said that Benkei made that mark when he sat down on the stone, and it is the shape of Benkei’s backside.
 At JR Kii-Tanabe Station square, Benkei’s imposing statue stands as a symbol of Tanabe City.

-Every 3rd Sunday of the month, “Benkei Ichi” (Benkei Market) is held in front of Tokei-jinja.
+Every 3rd Sunday of the month from 8:30 to 11:30, “Benkei Ichi” (Benkei Market) is held at the Kappa-ku Public Space in front of the amphitheater by the beach (or under the covered space of the Tanabe Municipal Budokan building nearby if it rains).
 About 40 booths are there and feature local produce, novelties as well as daily necessities at reasonable prices.

 The compact entertainment area in front of the JR Kii-Tanabe station is called “Ajikoji” and is packed with over 200 restaurants and Japanese style pubs (izakaya).
 Every alley is full of quaint places to eat and drink.